thedesignatedgeek/thedesignatedgeek.github.io/_posts/2018-06-19-Checkbutton_Conundrum .md

 description: Checkbutton Widgets don't seem to update correctly
 categories: [Python, Page, Tkinter, Widgets]
 ---
 Recently, I wanted to have an Tkinter entry widget change from a disabled state, where no editing is allowed, to a normal state that allows for editing.
 At first thought, that seems very simple.
-A Checkbutton widget can be used to toggle the Entry widget from state=tk.DISABLED to state=tk.Normal.
+A Checkbutton widget can be used to toggle the Entry widget from `state=tk.DISABLED` to `state=tk.NORMAL`.
 However, that isn't quite the case.
 I'll get into that in a moment.

 I used to use Bind rather than Command to respond to button clicks.
 Bind, by default, always wants to pass an event object to the callback function and I thought that wasn't a bad thing.
 If I didn't need it, I could simply ignore it in my code.
 Bind also lets you send additional parameters to the callback function when you need it.
 Command, however doesn't allow for passing the event as a parameter AND there are some widgets that don't provide a Command option, like the Combobox or Entry widget.